 Lionel’s main line of research explores how market categories – a set of firms that share cognitive and cultural similarities – affect the social evaluation and performance of organisations, specifically in the international legal services market.
 Lionel currently teaches the core Strategy course in the MBA curriculum, and he is also involved in Executive Education programmes on Professional Service Firms.
 He received the Cambridge Judge Teaching Award in 2017.

-Dr Jane Davies is Director of Executive Education at Cambridge Judge Business School and Deputy Director of the Centre for Process Excellence and Innovation (CPEI).
+Professor Jane Davies is Deputy Director of the Centre for Process Excellence and Innovation (CPEI).
 She teaches sessions in Operations Management, Operations Strategy, Lean Six Sigma and Project Management to a number of our Executive Education clients.

-Dr Kishore Sengupta is Reader at Cambridge Judge Business School.
+Professor Kishore Sengupta is Professor of Operations Management at Cambridge Judge Business School.
 His current research, teaching and consulting activities are focused on managing complex project, managing complexity in organisations and managing innovations in networks.

 Benn serves on the editorial board of the Journal of Operations Management, and as an associate editor at the Journal of Supply Chain Management.
 He is a board member of the European Operations Management Association (EurOMA), and a member of the Chartered Institute of Purchasing & Supply, UK (MCIPS).
 He has held visiting appointments at University of Pittsburgh, North Carolina State University, Manchester Business School, and University of Melbourne.
 Prior to joining Cambridge Judge Business School, Dr Lawson was Senior Lecturer in the School of Management at Queen’s University Belfast, UK, and Lecturer in the Department of Management & Marketing at the University of Melbourne, Australia.